dimfalk/kostra2020/README.md

 #> [1] "49011"
 ```

-If you wanted to check if this constructed “INDEX_RC” is really present
+If you wanted to check whether this constructed “INDEX_RC” field is
-in the data set (or you found an ID in some report and are not sure, if
+really present in the data set (or you found an ID in some report and
-it is still being used), make use of the following function.
+are not sure, if it is still being used), make use of the following
+function.

 ``` r
 # Is the following "INDEX_RC" entry present in the data set?